KenKundert/why-invest-in-bitcoin/README.rst

 if the price of the stock did not change.
 But over time things changed and now the rewards from holding stock usually come from price appreciation rather than from dividends.
-For the price of stock to appreciate, the shares must be in deman and they must be scarce.
+For the price of stock to appreciate, the shares must be in demand and they must be scarce.
 The fewer the shares, the larger the fraction of ownership of the company that each share represents.
 Indeed, the current run up of the stock market is due at least in part to stock buy backs.
 Buy backs increase the scarcity of the shares, increasing their value.
 Conversely, companies can issue new shares, which tends to reduce the value of all shares.

-All assets combine value with scarcity.
+All desirable assets combine demand with scarcity.
 I mention this because many people question bitcoin's validity as an asset.
 But bitcoin provides tremendous value and is the only asset available whose supply cannot be intentionally inflated, as such its scarcity is guaranteed.
 At this point the importance of its value is not widely recognized.
 As such, it represents an investment opportunity.
 As the importance of bitcoin becomes more widely recognized, its price will increase.

 Briefly, the value of bitcoin is that it offers an efficient means of transferring money over the internet and is controlled by a decentralized